 No!
 DON'T EVER DO THAT.
 This button is for maintainers and is quite tricky to use correctly.
 Just let it go.

 Why! you ask.
 You may stop it during the update step and leave the svn checkout locked, breaking the following tries.
 You may stop it during compilation, corrupting the PDB database, breaking the following jobs.
 You may stop it during ui_tests, leaving zombies around.
 You may stop it during unit_tests, leaving temp files around.

 Run the try job only on one platform

-or whatever 'builder' name you want to use from the waterfall
+--bot win or whatever 'builder' name you want to use from the waterfalls.

 Run the try job for "real" Chrome OS

 As of June 2014 the Chrome try server provides chromium.chromeos builders, which are 64-bit Linux builds of Chromium with OS_CHROMEOS=1.
 This means the CQ and try server will not compile or test 32-bit Intel or ARM Chrome OS builds.
 But you can try your changes on the Chrome OS side with cbuildbot.
 See How to patch in a Reitveld CL